Special offer

 Post a job

-When your employee is using their own vehicle for business journeys, you can pay them Mileage Allowance Payments (MAPs) to cover some of the costs associated with travel.
-This standard mileage rate is set by HM Revenue and Customs (HMRC), the tax authority of the UK government.
+When your employee is using their own car for business journeys, you can pay them Mileage Allowance Payments (MAPs) to cover some of the vehicle expenses associated with work journeys.
+This standard mileage rate is set by HM Revenue and Customs (HMRC).
 HMRC mileage rates are tax-free approved amounts.
-The same mileage rate applies to every employee, no matter what position they hold.
-However, the rate varies depending on what type of vehicle is used.
-Also, rates can vary depending on how many miles your employees have completed during a single tax year.
-The rate changes for cars and vans after the first 10,000 miles of travel have been completed.
-The standard allowances for up to 10,000 miles and after 10,000 miles are outlined below.
+The same mileage rate applies to every employee, no matter what position they hold or whether they are employed on a full-time, part-time, contract or freelance basis.

 Approved mileage rates for the first 10,000 business miles in a single tax year: